jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 A [`Facade`](patterns.md#facade) is an `interface` behind which a lot of other `interfaces` and `classes` are used, with the goal of simplifying working with these systems.

-This concept is used in this [architecture](#index.md) to give a service an even simpler `interface` than the underlying business logic.
+This concept is used in this [architecture](#index.md) to give a service an even simpler `interface` than the underlying business.
 It may hide interactions with multiple systems, and hide infrastructural setup.

 ### Hidden Infrastructure